Football NSW has distributed the following directives and guidelines for (extremely) hot weather to all clubs:

 For more information about Hot Weather in sport refer to the Sports Medicine Australia website (linked above).

-All Football NSW documents are available at the Football NSW Policies & Documents page.
+All Football NSW documents are available at the Football NSW Policies and Documents pages.